moj-analytical-services/rpackage_training/README.md

 # 5. Create the package

-You can create a package by taking the following steps:
+You can create a package in R Studio by taking the following steps:

 - Install the package devtools if you haven't already (click on Packages, Install, type in devtools and click on Install).
 - Run the following command and select the option to overwrite what is already there: